AnkitaD1998/Spanish-Wine-Price-Prediction/README.md

 - type: Wine variety
 - body: Body score, defined as the richness and weight of the wine in your mouth [from 1-5]
 - acidity: Acidity score, defined as wine's “pucker” or tartness; it's what makes a wine refreshing and your tongue salivate and want another sip [from 1-5]
+## Data Pipeline
+- Exploratory Data Analysis (EDA): In this part we have done some EDA on the features to see the trend.
+- Data Preprocessing: In this part we went through each attributes and encoded the categorical features using pipeline.
+- Model Creation: Finally in this part we created the various models.
+These various models are being analysed and we tried to study various models so that we can get the best performing model for our project.